shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 *Figure 2: Stakeholder Register*

-✨ Communication is not one-size-fits-all.
-Tailoring engagement reduced friction and improved buy-in.
+✨ Tailoring communication and engagement strategies reduces friction and improves stakeholder buy-in.

 ---

 ## 3. Gap Analysis, Future State & Proposed Solution

-With stakeholders aligned and the problem clearly defined, I focused on understanding **where the current process fell short**, what the future state needed to achieve, and which solution approach best balanced efficiency, compliance, and operational impact.
+I compared the current state to the desired future state, mapped gaps, evaluated solution options, and designed a recommended future-state workflow.
+This ensured that the solution addressed validated operational problems while balancing efficiency, compliance, and visibility.

 ### 💥 My Approach
 I followed a structured, analysis-driven approach to move from problem to solution: